RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 ## Basis functions

 I want to touch on the intuition behind basis functions before we jump into B-splines.
-Like mentioned before, splines have a key property of _local control_, wherein moving a control point only effects a fixed region near itself instead of affecting the entire curve.
-This "influence" that a control point has is determined by it's basis function, and there are as many basis functions as there are control points.
+We mentioned that control points affect the geometric shape of the curve, but how?
+They do this by using their corresponding basis function.
+The influence or "pull" that a control point has is determined by it's basis function, and there are as many basis functions as there are control points.
 A widely spread out basis function for a specific control point would imply that moving the control point can affect a larger part of the curve.
 The animation below represents this quite well.

 {% image "b_spline_influence.gif","Influence of control points on the region of a spline, as governed by the basis functions" %}

 I found that the [Scipy docs on B spline basis functions](https://docs.scipy.org/doc/scipy/tutorial/interpolate/splines_and_polynomials.html#b-spline-basis-elements) are also a useful read!